 If you leave "Allow Checkin" blank, it will be TRUE by default.
 This means your users will be able to add sessions to their My Schedule module.

-The "Checkin Begin", "Limit Spaces", and "Allow Waitlist" columns pertain to session attendance management.
+The "Allow adding to my schedule" through "Allow Waitlist" columns pertain to session attendance management.
 Click here for more details!

 After you've added your data to the spreadsheet, you're ready to import the template into Builder.